kish-00/N-body_Simulation/README.md

-# PHYS333-Final-Project
+For my final project in PHYS 333 (Fundamentals of Astrophysics) I created an n-body simulator to explore the chaotic effects of having more than two bodies interacting gravitationally.

-For my final project in PHYS 333: Fundamentals of Astrophysics, I created an n-body simulator to explore the chaotic effects of having more than two bodies interacting gravitationally.
+# An Exploration of the N-Body Problem
 In our universe, there are countless systems containing more than one body.
 Our solar system alone contains a star and eight (or nine, depending on who you ask) planets, along with many smaller asteroids and debris.
 Our galaxy is comprised of around 200 billion stars and a super-massive black hole at its center.
 Where, then, lies the dilemma of having more than two bodies